Should I Stay Or Should I Go?

 If burnout seems inevitable, try to take a complete break from work.
 Go on vacation, use up your sick days, ask for a temporary leave-of-absence, anything to remove yourself from the situation. helpguide.org

 Advance According To Your Definition

 Whatever your decision, be sure to weigh your options and put a plan together with steps, even if small, toward making your reality become clearer.
 If you are clear on your own needs and parameters, then you have more control of your situation.
 Working on your connections, being clear on your value and your goals, and keeping your resume up-to-date is something you can always do.
 That way you aren't overtaxing your time or effort whenever opportunities come your way.

 A passion project, AVA was founded based on our deep conviction that all women need to proactively help other women in the workplace - no matter what industry, level, background or career goal.
 We take an inclusive, solution-oriented, candid approach to sharing tools and skills for women to be engaged, satisfied and successful in their work.
-We provide content and in-depth, safe workshops to learn and practice the tools and skills you need to Assess, Visualize, and Advance your career.
+We provide accesible and affordable content and in-depth, safe workshops to learn and practice the tools and skills you need to Assess, Visualize, and Advance your career.

 What topics do you want to discuss?
 Let us know in the comments below.
 Or share this on social media and use #advancewithava.